 By the census of 1890 it was shown that Nebraska had a population of 1,658,910.
-At the present time it is fair to assume that the population has increased to 1,250,000.
-By an examination of the report for the biennial period ending November 20, 1894, it will be found that the average number per year sentenced to the penitentiary was 1751⁄2, and the average number per year for the blennial period just closed as shown by the report of the present warden, is 1761⁄2.
-The number of prisoners confined in the pentientiary November 30, 1894, was 351; while the number imprisoned November 30, last, or at the end of the biennial period, was 275, thus showing a considerable decrease.
-It will also be ob-served, by the report of the pardons and commutations submitted herewith, that executive elemency has been exercised with less frequency than during the years previous, and the number paroled only a little in excess thereof.
-These statistics disclose Nebraska standing in a very en-viable position respecting the low per-centage of criminality, as well as that of illiteracy, thus confirming the axiom that ignorance and vice go hand in hand.
+A the present time it is fair to assume that the population has increased to 1,250,000.
+By an examination of the report for the biennial period ending November 30, 1894, it will be found that the average number per year sentenced to the penitentiary was 1751/2, and the average number per year for the blennial period just closed as shown by the report of the present warden, is 1761/2.
+The number of prisoners confined in the penitentiary November 30, 1894, was 351; while the number imprisoned November 30, last, or at the end of the biennial period, was 275, thus showing a considerable decrease.
+It will also be observed, by the report of the pardons and commutations submitted herewith, that executive clemency has been exercised with less frequency than during the years previous, and the number paroled only a little in excess thereof.
+These statistics disclose Nebraska standing in a very enviable position respecting the low percentage of criminality, as well as that of illiteracy, thus confirming the axiom that ignorance and vice go hand in hand.
 The condition of the penitentiary upon the whole is very good.
-The present management has taken advantage of the operational than the confirming which have been offered for portunities which have been offered for improvement.
-A careful study of the his-tory of the penitentiary since its organiza-tion will not disclose any two years of its existence during which greater progress was made than during the blennial period just closed.
+The present management has taken advantage of the opportunities which have been offered for improvement.
+A careful study of the history of the penitentiary since its organization will not disclose any two years of its existence during which greater progress was made than during the biennial period just closed.
 Credit for this condition is due to the efficiency of the management of the present warden, who by a wise and judicious policy has improved the standard of morals in the penitentiary, as well as made large reductions in the expenditures.
-This good record has been made by the warden, despite the fact that he has falled to receive the co-operation of most of those with whom he has had official relations in its measurement.
+This good record has been made by the warden, despite the fact that he has failed to receive the co-operation of most of those with whom he has had official relations in its management.
+MANAGEMENT.